-• if an indirect free kick is kicked directly into the opponents' goal, a goal kick is awarded

-• if an indirect free kick is kicked directly into the team's own goal, a corner kick is awarded to the opposing team team:
+- If an indirect free kick is kicked directly into the opponents' goal, a goal kick is awarded. - If an indirect free kick is kicked directly into the team's own goal, a corner kick is awarded to the opposing team.

-Position of Free Kick Free Kick Inside the Penalty Area
+Position of Free Kick

+Free Kick Inside the Penalty Area

-Direct or indirect free kick to the defending
+Direct or indirect free kick to the defending team:

-- all opponents are at least 9.15 m (10 yds) from the ball - all opponents remain outside the penalty area until the ball is in play - the ball is in play when it is kicked directly beyond the penalty area

-• a free kick awarded in the goal area is taken from any point inside that area
+- All opponents are at least 9.15 m (10 yds) from the ball. - All opponents remain outside the penalty area until the ball is in play. - The ball is in play when it is kicked directly beyond the penalty area. - A free kick awarded in the goal area is taken from any point inside that area.

-Indirect free kick to the attacking team:
+Indirect Free Kick to the Attacking Team:

-- all opponents are at least 9.15 m (10 yds) from the ball until it is in play, unless they are on their own goal line between the goalposts - the ball is in play when it is kicked and moves - an indirect free kick awarded inside the goal area is taken from that part of the goal area line which runs parallel to the goal line, at the point nearest to where the infringement occurred
+- All opponents are at least 9.15 m (10 yds) from the ball until it is in play, unless they are on their own goal line between the goalposts. - The ball is in play when it is kicked and moves. - An indirect free kick awarded inside the goal area is taken from that part of the goal area line which runs parallel to the goal line, at the point nearest to where the infringement occurred.